noeca1021/A300/Instructions/AZ-300T01_Lab_Mod03_Implementing Custom Azure VM Images.md

    CLIENT_SECRET=$(echo $AAD_SP | jq .password | tr -d '"')
    ```

-1. From the Cloud Shell pane, run the following to retrieve the value of the service pricipal tenant ID and store it in a variable
+1. From the Cloud Shell pane, run the following to retrieve the value of the service principal tenant ID and store it in a variable

    ```
    TENANT_ID=$(echo $AAD_SP | jq .tenant | tr -d '"')